 Yes!
 This is why I love making muffins for my baby and toddler so much!
-You make a batch, keep half on the counter or the fridge to serve during the week and then freeze the other half for later meals or snacks.
+You make a batch, keep half on the counter or the fridge to serve during the week and then freeze the other half of the muffins for later meals or snacks.

 Muffins for Baby

 These muffins are great for babies to eat!
 They are tender and soft and are easy for baby to hold and eat by themselves.
 You can serve these whole, cut in half or into small pieces for them to pick up.

 - Healthy Mini Pumpkin Muffins (omit the chocolate chips)

 - Easy Pancake Muffins (make sure toppings are chopped)

 - Spiced Sweet Potato Mini Muffins